softestcobalt/about/README.md

 ┌─────────────────────────────────────────────────────────────┐
 │ about                                                       │
-│  you can reach me at softestcobalt@outlook.com … contacts…  │
-│  back home            ·····································  │
+│  you can reach me on contacts page…                          │ │  back home            ·····································  │
 └─────────────────────────────────────────────────────────────┘